omerhalid/HFT-Ticker-Analysis/README.md

 - Adjust EMA interval in `EMACalculator` constructor
 - Modify queue size in `CoinbaseTickerAnalyzer`
-- Tune CSV flush frequency in `CSVLogger`
+- Tune CSV flush frequency in `AsyncCSVLogger`

 For more detailed information, see `IMPLEMENTATION_STEPS.txt`.